Title: Predictable Harm and Regulatory Liability from Systemic Platform Failures

 Across multiple jurisdictions and independent client experiences, a pattern has emerged:

-• Opaque platform mechanics regarding leverage and liquidation,
+- Opaque platform mechanics regarding leverage, LTV, and liquidation triggers,

-• Absence of platform safety features like stop-loss orders or real-time LTV tracking,
+- Absence of safety features like stop-loss tools or risk visibility,

-• Misalignment with FinSA, UCA, and CO obligations.
+- Consistent misalignment with FinSA, UCA, and CO transparency standards.

 If these patterns are not corrected, new clients, particularly in the HNWI and institutional channels, face similar risks.
 Given that these client segments demand heightened compliance, transparency, and data governance, recurrence would not only impact individual clients but potentially cascade into broader institutional reputational harm.